crabba/medical-image-deident/doc/module_2.md

 #### Text Masking

-* Use the code below, entering the values from the CloudFormation outputs:
+* Use the code below, entering the values from the CloudFormation outputs.
+This script is also in the course resources in `python/api_textmask.py`
     * `api_id` : **ApiGatewayId**
     * `resource_id` : **TextMaskResourceId**